ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > OPEN ISSUE: In case of opt-out, would it be useful to specify how to report
 > this to the Author?

-Finally, the Helper completes the aggregate initialize request as usual, deriving the VDAF verification key for the task as described in {{vdaf-verify-key}}.
+Finally, the Helper completes the aggregate initialize request as usual, deriving the VDAF verification key for the task as described in
+{{vdaf-verify-key}}.

+During Helper aggregate initialization, if any Helper's report share does not include the `taskprov` extension with an empty payload, then the Helper MUST abort the aggregate request with "invalidMessage".

 # Collector Behavior